amponce/market-intel/outstatic/content/posts/this-weeks-natural-gas-update.md

   picture: 'https://avatars.githubusercontent.com/u/124637922?v=4'
 slug: 'this-weeks-natural-gas-update'
 description: ''
-coverImage: ''
+coverImage: '/images/articleiso-A4ND.png'
 publishedAt: '2023-03-03T19:11:53.506Z'
 ---

 ***THE NATURAL GAS UPDATE for 3-3-23***

 *Fixed Prices in the West Jump Up as Much as $1.00 From Last Week*

 THE driving FACTORS

-**NYMEX **– Prices are down roughly $1.75 from a year ago but up $0.65 from one week ago.
+\*\*NYMEX \*\*– Prices are down roughly $1.75 from a year ago but up $0.65 from one week ago.
 Have we scraped the bottom of the NYMEX market?
 Absolutely not.
 Right now, we’re dealing with colder than normal weather forecasts, scheduled pipeline maintenance, Freeport LNG coming back online, and a slight pullback in production.
 All these driving factors are giving support to the current rally.

 **BASIS** – We’re still seeing elevated basis prices here in the West and will continue to see higher than normal basis prices for the next week or so, or until pipeline capacity comes back to full capacity and that is “scheduled” to be back up by end of next week.
 The extended colder than normal forecast is also helping to keep basis prices higher but to a lesser degree.
 Lack of storage (you’ll read about that below) is a major concern and a majorly bullish factor for Basis pricing here in the Golden State.